nityam10000/LearningTrekk/README.md

 ## 🤝 Contributing

-This is a demonstration project.
-Feel free to fork and customize for your own needs!
+Contributions are welcome!
+Please feel free to fork the repository, make changes, and submit a pull request.

 ## 📞 Support

-For questions or support, please refer to the code comments or React documentation.
+For questions or support, please open an issue in the repository.

----

-*This is a frontend-only demonstration project.
-All functionality is simulated for educational and portfolio purposes.*